 Gastropubs and More

 A similar sensibility is at the heart of The Fat Radish.
 An evening at Ben Towill and Phil Winser's flagship is like a cinematic dinner party where the crowd is always sexy and the menu, a remix of comfort food, is better than any home cooking.
 Oysters, celery root potpie and a curried monkfish are fan favorites.
-(The duo's other restaurants—The Leadbelly, just across the street, and Ruschmeyer's in Montauk, the easternmost point on Long Island—are equally stylish.)
-Around the corner from The Fat Radish, in a stacked-brick caverna at Bacaro, delectable Venetian-style small plates (called "cicchetti" in Italian) are served by candlelight.
+(The duo's other restaurants—The Leadbelly, just across the street; the East Pole, on the Upper East Side; and Ruschmeyer's in Montauk, the easternmost point on Long Island—are equally stylish.)
+Around the corner from The Fat Radish, in a stacked-brick caverna at Bacaro, delectable Venetian-style small plates (called cicchetti in Italian) are served by candlelight.